 Gare de Loches 37600 Loches

-Rates: 15 € per bike for a half-day and 20 € for the full day
+Rates: 15 € per bike for half a day and 20 € for the full day

-My favorite places in Loches
+My favorite gourmet spots in Loches

 _

-Go to the Loches market on Saturday morning
+Visit the Loches market on Saturday morning

-If you want to buy and/or consume some local products, I recommend you wake up on Saturday morning and go to the town market, which is held throughout the city center (it’s a fairly large market).
-Indeed, the Loches market is one of the epicurean epicenters of the Centre-Val de Loire region.
-Here are some local producer stalls that I tested (and from which we brought back some products) and that I recommend: Sandrine Champion (goat cheese producer); the Cabane des 4 Saisons (to buy fruits and vegetables); buy AOP Tours rillettes at the Maison Galland stall (5.95 €).
+If you want to buy and/or consume some local products, I recommend you get up on Saturday morning and head to the city market, which is held throughout the entire town center (it’s a fairly large market).
+Indeed, the Loches market is one of the epicurean epicenters of the Centre Val de Loire region.
+Here are a few local producer stalls that I have tested (and from which we brought back a few products) and that I recommend to you: Sandrine Champion (goat cheese producer); la cabane des 4 saisons (to buy fruits and vegetables); and buying rillettes de Tours AOP at the Maison Galland stall (€5.95).

 _